falcopackages/fujin/docs/tutorial.rst

     user = "fujin"
     envfile = ".env.prod"

-Now you are ready to deploy
+Now you are ready to deploy.

 Deploy
 ------

-Now that your project is ready run the commands below to deploy for the first time
+Now that your project is ready, run the commands below to deploy for the first time:

 .. code-block:: shell

     fujin up

-The first time the process can take a few minutes, at the end of it you should have a link to your deployed app.
+The first time, the process can take a few minutes.
+At the end of it, you should have a link to your deployed app.
 A few notable commands:

 .. code-block:: shell
-    :caption: Deploy an app on a host where a fujin has already being setup
+    :caption: Deploy an app on a host where fujin has already been set up

     fujin deploy

-You also use the ``deploy`` commands when you have change fujin config or exported configs:
+You also use the ``deploy`` command when you have changed the fujin config or exported configs:

 .. code-block:: shell
     :caption: Export the systemd config being used so that you can edit them